Israel finds tunnel dug under its Gaza border, blames Hamas

 For years, Israel had refused to allow these goods into the territory because it said militants would use them to build fortifications and weapons.

-In 2010, as part of its easing of its internationally-criticized Gaza blockade, Israel gave foreign aid organizations the green light to import construction material for public projects.
+In 2010, as part of its easing of its internationally-criticised Gaza blockade, Israel gave foreign aid organisations the green light to import construction material for public projects.
 Last month, Israel resumed the transfer of cement and steel to Gaza's private sector.

 (Writing by Jeffrey Heller in Jerusalem, Additional reporting by Nidal al-Mughrabi in Gaza; Editing by Matthew Tostevin)